TomaDumitrescu/TauriTextEditor/README.md

 2. Modify its content
 3. Save the file

-The project was creating during a 2024 Rust Workshop, for learning Tauri framework.
+The project was created during a 2024 Rust Workshop, for learning Tauri framework.
 The implementation idea consists in creating a text box (textarea in HTML) that is associated with a variable modification using states (the content as a string).
 When clicking on load button, the